Birth of Religions

 in the Historical Museum of Copenhagen/Denmark

-This reasoning is one particular instance of an argument from ignorance.
-The less ignorance we have, the less likely we are to follow such an argument.
-Nowadays, we understand that the sun moves across the sky because the Earth turns around the sun.
-Therefore, there is less room in our thinking for the sun god.
-In general, the more a person knows about the universe, the less this person is inclined to suspect divine intervention.
+Today, for example, we understand that the sun moves across the sky due to the Earth’s revolution around the sun.
+With this knowledge, there is less of a need to attribute the sun’s movement to a sun god.
+In general, the more a person knows about the universe, the less they are inclined to suspect divine intervention.

 God is an ever-receding pocket of scientific ignorance.